2025 Solar Incentives Guide for Shelbyville, KY - Tax Credits & Rebates

 Federal Solar Incentives

-Reaching out to your local Shelbyville solar panel installer is the best way to learn more about how the ITC may apply to your situation.
+Your local Shelbyville solar panel installer can provide you with more information about the ITC and how it applies to your situation.

-More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Shelbyville solar installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+To best understand how the new Clean Energy Credit will apply to you, reach out to your local Shelbyville solar installers.

 State & Local Solar Incentives